Bivalvia, Gastropoda, Brachiopoda and Porifera

 The material consists exclusively of fossilisations.
 Most of the collection has been organised in systematic order.
 The collection contains significant type material and historically valuable originals for illustrations.

-The entire collection has been entered into the palaeontological Access database at the Museum für Naturkunde.
+The collection has been partially entered into the palaeontological Access database at the Museum für Naturkunde.

 The collection dates back to the collections of famous palaeontologists from the 19th century, such as Leopold von Buch (1774-1853), Ernst-Friedrich von Schlotheim (1764-1832), Heinrich Ernst Beyrich (1815-1896) and Friedrich August Quenstedt (1809-1889) and has outstanding historical value.